publiccodeyml/publiccode.yml/docs/standard/schema.core.rst

    this key with generic contact information, company departments, associations, etc.
 -  ``email`` - This key contains the e-mail address of the technical contact.
-It must be an email address of where the technical contact can be directly reached; do NOT populate this key with mailing-lists or generic contact points like “info@acme.inc”.
+It must be an email address where the technical contact can be directly reached; do NOT populate this key with mailing-lists or generic contact points like “info@acme.inc”.
 -  ``phone`` - phone number (with international prefix).
 This has to be